 - No animated emojis

-Threema encrypts all types of message end-to-end including text, voice calls, files, and group chats.
-It even encrypts your status messages so no-one can keep track of what you post in your status.
+Threema provides end-to-end encryption for all message types, including texts, voice calls, shared files, and group chats.
+It even encrypts your status messages so no-one can keep track of what you post.
 Messages can be read only by the sender and the intended recipient.

 - No need for phone number